SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

 ## Part 1: Version Control Understanding (~500 Words)
+How version control helps track changes in software:
+Version control systems “give software engineering teams complete visibility to the code history and a single source of documentation for all files, folders, and messages” (Github,2025).
+Git is an example of a version control tool which provides the history of changes that occur over time to files and folders, helping software developers manage and track their work more effectively.
+Developers can add, commit and push their files with clear commit types and messages to a centralized repository used for collaborative projects, helping them to keep a complete code history by tracking changes.
+It also provides the ability to roll back to a previous commit when running into a bug/problem.

+Three specific collaboration benefits with examples:
+1. Ability to work together at the same time
+Multiple developers can work on the project simultaneously without overwriting each other’s work.
+With a centralized remote repository, each developer can work on the same branch or different branch and merge them safely when needed.
+If both developers are working on the same file and branch but in different sections of it, Git has the ability to merge the changes to a singular file because the changes don’t overlap (in different parts of the file).
+3. Branching for feature Isolation / Trying new things Developers can create separate branches for testing new features, experiments, or bug fixes without affecting the main project.
+For example, a developer creates a new feature and implements it within a secondary branch which contains the same files as the main branch, reducing the potential risk of breaking existing functionality.
+5. Conflict resolution
+Git has the ability to highlight conflicts that are caused from two developers editing the same file and same lines/part of the file.
+For example, if two developers edit the same file and lines, Git shows the conflicting lines which can then have to be resolved before merging.

+Git’s Backup and Recovery Mechanisms:
+For starters, git is a distributed version control system meaning each developer has a copy of the repository on their local machine.
+If the remote repository is inaccessible, the local repository can be used to restore the remote repository.
+One can roll back to earlier commits using commands such as git reset and git checkout.

+Difference between Git and GitHub:
+Git is a version control system that resides and runs locally on a device, it is responsible for managing changes, tracking history, creating and initializing branches, and also allowing merging.
+Whereas GitHub is a cloud-based platform for hosting Git repositories, it enables collaboration by providing a centralized repository.
+It also offers features such as pull requests and merging.

 ## Part 2: Git Repository Setup
 The steps listed below should help one create a local repository and push it's contents to a remote repository via Git.